 - Professional English-speaking guide

-- Entrance to 2 monasteries (sometimes 3)
+- Entrance to 2 monasteries (sometimes 3 if the timing works)

 - Photo stops at panoramic viewpoints